JuicyCodeDev/solardial_clock/README.md

 3. The weather...

-that shows the current temperature as well as a weather icon.
+...that shows the current temperature as well as a weather icon.

 NOTE: